Dianthus caryophyllus: Holidays and events

 Carnations are often worn on special occasions, especially Mother's Day and weddings.
 In 1907, Anna Jarvis chose a carnation as the emblem of Mother's Day because it was her mother's favourite flower.
 This tradition is now observed in the United States and Canada on the second Sunday in May.
 Jarvis chose the white carnation because she wanted to represent the purity of a mother's love.
 This meaning has evolved over time, and now a red carnation may be worn if one's mother is alive, and a white one if she has died.

 In Slovenia, red carnations are sometimes also given to women on Women's Day, the 8th of March; however, nowadays orchids or roses are often given as well.
 In Korea, carnations express admiration, love, and gratitude.
 Red and pink carnations are worn on Parents Day (Korea does not separate Mother's Day or Father's Day, but has Parents Day on 8 May).
 Sometimes, parents wear a corsage of carnation(s) on their left chest on Parents Day.
 Carnations are also worn on Teachers Day (15 May).

 Red carnations are worn on May Day as a symbol of socialism and the labour movement in some countries, such as Austria, Italy, and successor countries of the former Yugoslavia.
 The red carnation is also the symbol of the Carnation Revolution in Portugal thanks to Celeste Caeiro.
 Green carnations are for St. Patrick's Day and were famously worn by the gay Irish writer Oscar Wilde.
 The green carnation thence became a symbol of homosexuality in the early 20th century, especially through the book The Green Carnation and Noël Coward's song, "We All Wear a Green Carnation" in his operetta, Bitter Sweet.
-In communist Czechoslovakia and in Poland in times of the People's Republic of Poland, carnations were traditionally given to women on the widely celebrated Women's Day, together with commodities that were difficult to obtain due to the countries' communist system, such as tights, towels, soap, and coffee.
+In communist Czechoslovakia and in Poland in times of the People's Republic of Poland, carnations were traditionally given to women on the widely celebrated Women's Day, together with commodities that were difficult to obtain, such as tights, towels, soap, and coffee.

 After the 1990 uprisings against Soviets in Azerbaijan in which 147 Azerbaijani civilians were killed, 800 people were injured, and five people went missing, the carnation has become a symbol of the Black January tragedy associated with the carnations thrown into the puddles of blood shed in the streets of Azerbaijan subsequent to the massacre.

 At the University of Oxford, carnations are traditionally worn to all examinations; white for the first exam, pink for exams in between, and red for the last exam.
 One story explaining this tradition relates that initially a white carnation was kept in a red inkpot between exams, so by the last exam it was fully red; the story is thought to originate in the late 1990s.